gloveboxes/altair_8800_docs/docs/everywhere/50-Deploy-Altair.md

 ## Start the Altair Docker image

 There are two Altair Docker images.
-The first is for general use on 64-bit [Linux, macOS, Windows and Raspberry Pi operating systems](#general-linux-macos-windows-and-raspberry-pi-users).
+The first is for general use on 64-bit (ARM64 and AMD64) [Linux, macOS, Windows and Raspberry Pi operating systems](#general-linux-macos-windows-and-raspberry-pi-users).
 The second image is for a Raspberry Pi running [Raspberry Pi OS with a Pi Sense HAT](#raspberry-pi-with-pi-sense-hat-users).
 Be sure to run the Docker image that matches your system.

 ### General Linux, macOS, Windows, and Raspberry Pi users